Home

 Solar Sensor

-ways to go greenScientists at the University of Michigan have found new ways to go green by harvesting energy from natural resources.
-They have invented the world's smallest self-powered sensor.
+ways to go greenScientists at the University of Michigan have invented the world's smallest self-powered sensor.
 The sensor measures only 2.5 by 3.5 mm and is 1000 times smaller than comparable commercial sensors.

 It combines a processor, solar cells and a battery and operates almost perpetually by harvesting energy from light, movement or heat.